Sipra-S/GPU_C_P/README.md

 # Project Overview

 Computing correlation matrices for thousands of time series is computationally intensive.
-For \(N\) time series of length \(T\), the computational complexity scales as:
+For N parallel time series, each of length T, the computational complexity scales as:

 O(N^2 * T)